Development Workflow

 # List available instances (works for both scratch orgs and sandboxes)

-sfp server pool instance list \
+sfp pool list \

 --tag dev-pool